...continued from yesterday

 That Day 2022 Part 5 Finale

-The guitarist slowly mounted his assault on the audience without even knowing that we were in for a battle.
+The guitarist slowly mounted his assault on the audience without knowing we were in for a battle.

 Dec 17, 2022